romanjeanelie/for-immersive/README.md

 ## Description

-Here's a small timeline I did during a weekend to show the projects I've worked on.
+Here's a small timeline I created over the weekend to showcase the projects I've worked on for the IG team.

 ## Installation

 To install the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/username/repository.git`
+1. Clone the repository.
-2. Navigate to the project directory: `cd repository`
-3. Install the dependencies: `npm install`
+2. Install the dependencies: `npm install`

 ## Usage